 Location, opening hours, fees and payment options

 Buttonderry Waste Management Facility is located on Hue Hue Rd, Jilliby approximately 1.5km north of the Sparks Rd turnoff.
-It is open Monday to Friday from 7am to 5pm and 8:30am to 4:30pm on Saturday and Sunday.
-The facility is closed on Christmas Day.
+It is open Monday to Friday from 7am to 5pm and 8:30am to 4:30pm on Saturday, Sunday and public holidays.
+The facility is closed on Christmas Day, New Year's Day and Good Friday.
 Telephone: (02) 4350 1320.

 What is accepted at the facility?

 - Concrete, bricks and roof tiles (sorted)